 This versatile design tool facilitates the creation of prototypes and visual representations of medical device software products.
 It allows both parties to work collaboratively in real-time, regardless of their physical location.

-Step 4: Design MVP Features and Functions
+Step 4: Design MVP Software Features and Functions

 Designers and developers then work closely to translate the identified features into actionable design specifications and technical requirements.
-This involves breaking down each feature into smaller, more manageable components, and defining their functionality, user interactions, and technical implementation details.
+This involves breaking down each feature into smaller, more manageable components and defining their functionality, user interactions, and technical implementation details.
 Throughout this process, the prototype serves as a visual guide, helping to ensure consistency and alignment between the design and development teams.

 Step 5: Development MVP